-5.4 Government grants received for research and development expenditure [section 11D(7)]
+5.4 Government grants received for scientific or technological research and development expenditure [section 11D(7)]

-Section 11D was introduced to encourage private-sector investment in research and development.
-The research and development tax incentive scheme is an indirect approach by government to increase national research and development expenditure.
-Under section 11D(2) a company is allowed a deduction of an amount equal to 150% of so much of any expenditure actually incurred by that company directly and solely for the carrying on of research and development in South Africa if specified requirements are met.
-Section 11D(4) provides that when any amount of expenditure is incurred by a taxpayer to fund expenditure of another person carrying on research and development on behalf of that taxpayer, the taxpayer may deduct an amount contemplated in section 11D(2) if specified requirements are met.
+Section 11D was introduced to encourage private-sector investment in scientific or technological research and development.
+The scientific or technological research and development tax incentive scheme is an indirect approach by government to increase national scientific or technological research and development expenditure.
+Under section 11D(2) a company is allowed a deduction of an amount equal to 150% of so much of any expenditure actually incurred by that company directly and solely for the carrying on of scientific or technological research and development in South Africa if specified requirements are met.
+Section 11D(4) provides that when any amount of expenditure is incurred by a taxpayer to fund expenditure of another person carrying on scientific or technological research and development on behalf of that taxpayer, the taxpayer may deduct an amount contemplated in section 11D(2) if specified requirements are met.